mlhartme/stool/README.md

       image: "myregistry/hello:1.0.0"
       cert: "${exec('cert.sh', stage)}"

 A class has a set of properties, and it can extend other classes (i.e. inherits all properites from it).
-Properties can use Freemarker templates and invoke scripts to compute values.
+You use classes to create new stages or publish into existing: every class property is evaluated (which may use [Freemarker](https://freemarker.apache.org) templating and invoke shell scripts) to initialize the corresponding stage property.

-You usually define classes in a `stage-class.yaml` and store it in a `stage-class` label attached to an image.
+You usually define classes in a `stage-class.yaml` file and attach it in a `stage-class` label attached to an image.

 Technically, the class specifies a Helm chart and how to compute its values.

 ### Context

 A *context* specifies a place that can host stages together with the necessary authentication.
-There are proxy contexts and Kubernetes contexts.
+Stool supports Kubernetes contexts and proxy contexts.
+A Kubernetes context is a Kubernetes context whose name is prefixed with `kube-`.
+Use them if you have direct access to Kubernetes (i.e. ~/.kube/config)

 A proxy context has a name, an optional token, and a URL pointing to a Stool server.
-A Kubernetes context is a Kubernetes context whose name is prefixed with `kube-`.
+It's used if you have restricted access to Kubernetes only.

-`sc` manages a list of proxy contexts in its settings. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.
+`sc` manages a list of proxy contexts and a current context in its settings.
+You can change the current context permanently with `sc context` or per-invocation with the `-context` global option.

-Advanced note: The concept of a context is similar to `kubectl`s context.

 ### Workspace

 A workspace is a list of stages referenced by a workspace name.
-Use workspaces if you need to run the same commands on the a list of stages.
+Use workspaces if you need to run the same commands on the a list of stages,

 Add stages to workspace by passing a workspace to `sc create` or with `sc attach`.
 Remove stages from workspaces with `sc detach` .

-### Settings

-Stool is configured via settings specified in its `settings.yaml`.
-A setting is a key/value pair.
-Value has a type (string, number, date, boolean, list (of strings), or map (string to string)).
-Settings are global, they apply to all stages, they are usually adjusted by system administrators.

-TODO: available entries, classpath etc ...
+To use a workspace for a command, invoke it with `@` workspace instead of the stage name

+Example: Suppose you have two stage, you can run status on them like this:

+    sc attach one @ws
+    sc attach two @ws
+    sc status @ws

 ### Properties

 Stages are configured via properties.
 A property is a key/value pair.
-Properties configure the respective stage only, every stage has its own set of properties.
+Properties apply to one stage only, every stage has its own set of properties.
+A stage has one stage property for every class property.
+I.e. stages with different classes can have different properties.

 You can inspect and adjust properties with [stool config](#sc-config).

-Technically, properties are values of the Helm release of this stage.
+The initial value of a property is defined by the stage's class, either when the stage was created of published.

 Besides properties, every stage has status fields, you can view them with `sc status`.
 Status fields are key/values pairs like properties, but they are read-only.

+TODO: common properties: metadataExpire, metadataContact, metadataComment, replicas, ...

+TODO: stage properties are easily confused with class properties

+Technically, property values are Helm values of the respective Helm release.

 ### Stage Expiring